wgsl-analyzer/wgsl-analyzer/docs/book/src/other_editors.md

 ### YouCompleteMe

-Install YouCompleteMe by following the instructions [here](https://github.com/ycm-core/YouCompleteMe#installation).
+Install YouCompleteMe by following the [instructions](https://github.com/ycm-core/YouCompleteMe#installation).

 `wgsl-analyzer` is the default in ycm, it should work out of the box.